usharesoft/appcenter-docs/end-user/en/source/pages/migration/migration-details.rst

 At this stage, the scan report is used to generate a new machine image.
 The generation tool:

 	1. Returns all the packages discovered on the scan target and installs them.
-	2. Takes the overlay and applies it on top of the built system.
+	2. Takes the overlay and applies it on top of the built system (for scan with overlay).
 	3. Tunes the machine for the target environment.
 This is specific to the machine image format chosen.
 This includes injecting extra libraries and packages required by the target environment.
 	4. The networking information is treated differently depending on whether the IP address of the workload being migrated is using a static IP address or DHCP.